wp-plugins/bad-behavior/README.txt

 follow the generic instructions for installing any plugin or extension for your host software.

+On MediaWiki, it is necessary to add a second line to LocalSettings.php when installing the extension.
+Your LocalSettings.php should include the following:

+`	include_once( 'includes/DatabaseFunctions.php' );
+	include( './extensions/Bad-Behavior/bad-behavior-mediawiki.php' );

 For complete documentation and installation instructions, please visit http://www.bad-behavior.ioerror.us/